ikonomov/DiabloX/README.md

 Note: You'll need access to the data from the original game.
 If you don't have an original CD then you can [buy Diablo from GoG.com](https://www.gog.com/game/diablo).

-   * Download the latest [DiabloX release](https://github.com/ikonomov/DiabloX/releases) and extract the contents to a location of your choosing.
+   * Download the latest [DiabloX release](https://github.com/ikonomov/DiabloX/releases) and extract the contents to a folder of your choosing.
-   * Copy `DIABDAT.MPQ` from the CD or GOG-installation to the DiabloX folder.
+   * Copy `DIABDAT.MPQ` from the CD or GOG-installation to the same folder.

 ## Test builds